-In the rim area around Crater Lake, Hudsonian zone species are found.
-This includes mountain hemlock, the most predominant tree in the park, Alpine fir, Shasta red fir and whitebark pine.
+In the rim area around Crater Lake, Hudsonian Zone species are found.
+These include mountain hemlocks, the most predominant tree in the park, alpine firs, Shasta red firs, and whitebark pines.

-On the slopes of Mount Scott, the summit being in the Arctic Alpine zone, stunted whitebark pine predominates.
+Stunted whitebark pines predominate on the slopes of Mount Scott, the summit being in the Alpine-Arctic Zone.

-During July and August visitors find nature's colorful displays of Alpine wild flowers on the road between park headquarters and Rim Village, also along the trails on the crater rim.
+During July and August visitors find nature's colorful displays of alpine wild flowers on the road between park headquarters and the Rim Village and along the trails on the crater rim.
 These displays change with each week of the short flowering season.